 signs, line marking and delineation

 Benefits and costs of road safety audits

 Day 5 Road Safety Audit - Practice

 We welcome any further workshop inquiries you may have.
-Information may be obtained from:
+Please direct your inquiries to:

 Workshop participants have a wide range of accommodation available to them in Bali.
 To help you in your decision about where to stay during the workshop we recommend two options:

-Novotel Bali Nusa Dua Hotel and Residences.
-This 5 star location is the workshop venue; a corporate rate of $120USD per night (including breakfast) is offered for a Deluxe room for 1 or 2 people.
-To secure this price, mention the Road Safety Engineering Workshop when you contact the hotel and book before 1st Feb 2017. (www.novotelnusaduabali.com)
+Bali Nusa Dua Hotel and Residences.
+This 4-star location is the workshop venue and offers a corporate rate of IDR 1,300,000 (approx. $90USD) per night (incl. breakfast) for a Deluxe room for 1 or 2 people, and a rate of IDR 1,700,000 (approx. $120USD) per night (incl. breakfast) for a 1 br suite. *To secure these prices, mention the Road Safety Engineering Workshop when you contact the hotel and book early. (www.novotelnusaduabali.com)